 Always disconnect the battery any time the truck isn't working right.
 The key switch does not cut all power to the truck.
-Report the problem to your supervisior.

 BATTERY CHARGE METER

 The green and yellow lights show how much charge is left in your battery.
 A flashing red light will warn you that the battery is getting low.